5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 - Copy the entries from `Booter/Patch` to your config.plist to the same section (and enable them)
 - Leave ProperTree open an continue reading

 **NOTE**: These booter patches skip the board-id checks in macOS.
 They can only be applied using OpenCore.
-When using Clover you have to use boot-arg `-no_compat_check` instead.
+When using Clover you have to use boot-args `-no_compat_check`, `revpatch=sbvmm` and RestrictEvents kexts instead to workaround issues with System Update Notifications.

 ### Kernel Patches
 To apply the Kernel patches, you have 2 options: